Airship Glossary

 See Push notifications.

-A web session occurs when an end user directly visits a website with the Airship Web SDK present or by clicking or tapping a Web Push Notification that leads the visitor to the website.
+A web session occurs when an end user directly visits a website with the Airship Web SDK present or by clicking or tapping a web push notification that leads the visitor to the website.
 The page the user visits must have the Web SDK installed to track sessions.
 A new session is generated after 30 minutes of inactivity.